PSWil/PyBear_Analysis/README.md

 # PyBear_Analysis

+For this project I was asked to analyze the data of a ride share company named PyBer to help better understand the profitability they are achieving in different operating environments.
+PyBer, the company in question conducts their business in three broad categories according to population density: Urban, Suburban and Rural areas.
+PyBer is interested in gaining a better understanding on their profitability and volume of sales in these three categories in order to better maximize and optimize the profitability of their operations.

 Overview of the analysis: Explain the purpose of the new analysis.
 Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
 Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.